The MWRC and the American Academy of Religion

 Presiding: Geordan Hammond, Manchester Wesley Research Centre; and, David Han, Pentecostal Theological Seminary

-David Bundy: “The Preachers and their Students: God's Bible School as a Seedbed of Radical Holiness and Pentecostal Leaders, 1891-1910”
+David Bundy: “The Preachers and their Students: God's Bible School as a Seedbed of Radical Holiness and Pentecostal Leaders, 1891-1910” Youtube Audio

-Luther Oconer: “A World Tour of Evangelism: Henry Clay Morrison and the Overseas Networks of the Radical Holiness Movement, 1909-1910”
+Luther Oconer: “A World Tour of Evangelism: Henry Clay Morrison and the Overseas Networks of the Radical Holiness Movement, 1909-1910” Youtube Audio

-Respondent: Andrea Johnson, California State University, Dominguez Hills
+Respondent: Andrea Johnson, California State University, Dominguez Hills Youtube Audio

 The Preachers and their Students: God's Bible School as a Seedbed of Radical Holiness and Pentecostal Leaders, 1891-1910

 A small unpretentious educational institution in Cincinnati, God’s Bible School provided a generation of leaders of both the Pentecostal Movement and the Radical Holiness Movement.
 Among the faculty, all holiness preachers, were Martin Wells Knapp, Abbie C. Morrow, G. D. Watson, Mary Story, and Seth Cook Rees.
-Among the students who became Pentecostal were William Seymour (Azusa Street), R. J. Tomlinson (Church of God), Glenn Cook (Oneness), Abbie C. Morrow Brown (evangelist, writer), Lillian Hunt Trasher (Radical Holiness, then Assemblies of God).
+Among the students who became Pentecostal were William Seymour (Azusa Street), R. J. Tomlinson (Church of God), Abbie C. Morrow Brown (evangelist, writer), Lillian Hunt Trasher (Radical Holiness, then Assemblies of God).
 Among those who remained Radical Holiness were Charles and Lettie Cowman (OMS, Japan, Korea, China), Charles L. Slater (Pilgrim Holiness), Lula Schmelzenbach (Nazarene), J. S. Simpson (Wesleyan), C. B. Widmeyer (Pilgrim Holiness, later Nazarene), U. E. Harding (Free Methodist, later Nazarene).
 These two traditions have normally been seen only as competitors.
 Building on the work of Wood (2002), Kostlevy (2012), Thornton (2014) and Bundy (2015), this presentation argues that the commonalities were significant between the two traditions at the beginning of the 20th century; indeed, the competition was because they were so similar.
 The presentation examines what students were taught at God’s Bible School and what was accepted or rejected as the two movements differentiated.
-The presentation discusses issues of power, race, gender, social location and generational shifts, and well as the diverse the networks in which the younger leaders participated.
+The presentation discusses issues of power, race, gender, social location and generational shifts, as well as the diverse the networks in which the younger leaders participated.
 The common theological methodologies, sources, social commitments and praxis are discussed.
 Despite the intellectual commonalities, the other factors led to a process of differentiation of the two traditions, ecclesiastically but also with regard to revivalism, glossolalia, and theological sources.

 David Bundy, Associate Director, Manchester Wesley Research Centre; Research Professor of World Christian Studies, New York Theological Seminary